microsoft/Trieste/samples/infix/README.md

 Before we dive into how Trieste works, it may be worth describing what it is for.
 Trieste is a preparation tool for a compiler.
-By performing multiply passes over the input, Trieste is able to iteratively refine the AST until it takes the form that is best suited to compilation.
+By performing multiple passes over the input, Trieste is able to iteratively refine the AST until it takes the form that is best suited to compilation.
 What starts as a formless set of tokens provided by the parser eventually turns into a clean and easy to process tree.
 It allows us to